ayyan67/arc-whisper/README.md

 # Audio Transcriber with GPU Support

-A high-performance audio transcription system supporting both Intel GPU (Arc) and NVIDIA GPU acceleration.
-This tool provides automatic transcription, romanization, and translation for audio files with a focus on Japanese content.
+I created this to use OpenAI's whisper model with Intel Arc.
+It provides an audio file's transcription and translation (albeit imperfect).
+I've only tested it with Japanese audio so far, but it should work with other languages

 ## Features

-- 🚀 GPU Acceleration (Intel Arc and NVIDIA)
+- GPU Acceleration (Intel Arc and NVIDIA)
-- 🎯 Automatic language detection
+- Automatic language detection
-- 🈂️ Japanese romanization
+- Japanese romanization
-- 🔄 English translation
+- English translation
-- 📁 Batch processing support
+- Batch processing support
-- ⚡ Multi-threaded processing
+- Multi-threaded processing
-- 🖥️ User-friendly CLI interface

 ## Requirements